 Welcome to the 4th blog post chronicling my journey as a career voice teacher and singer who was recently diagnosed with vocal fold paralysis.
-It is a condition that has been coming on for many years, so much so that I stopped performing 5 years ago, but finding out why I literally can not sing any more was just determined.

 I have chosen to proceed by looking for magic, rooting out unhealthy personal attitudes in order to heal them, continuing to teach and learn with joy, cultivate more stillness and move forward with my life somehow.

 This week’s cat scan of my neck and brain stem went quickly, (results as yet unknown) and I was warned ahead of time, by the technician, of the strange sensations from the intravenous contrast drugs that accompany the procedure.
 Hot flashes and the sensation of peeing down my leg (just sensations, mind you–not actual pee going down my leg,) accompanied my sojourn into the cat scan machine.
 I would have gotten out of that place faster if the technician hadn’t decided I was a trustworthy soul to talk to about her upcoming elevation in the ranks of the Daughters of the American Revolution.

 My decision to be open to magic and receive help from anywhere lit up this week in rainbows.
 I felt like I was walking through Willie Wonka’s magic candy land.
 Ordinary conversations, teaching, cooking, all felt heart-happy.
 I was able to put things in perspective and see how blessed I am in tons of ways.

 I had two lunches with friends.
 Mindy provided some wonderfully creative solutions to several issues and Kate surprised me with a gift of a pendant containing the gemstones chrysocolla and malachite.
 According to healing and gemstone lore, chrysocolla is meant to heal the throat chakra and malachite heals the nervous system.